Loading... Please wait...

 How do embryo-killing contraceptives work?

-Information about hormonal contraceptives may be found in most drug reference manuals and the information leaflets that come in the drug packages.
-We learn that they can work in three ways (mechanisms):
+Information about hormonal contraceptives and copper IUDs may be found in most drug reference manuals and the information leaflets that come in the drug packages.

 1. They may stop or reduce the monthly release of an egg from the ovaries (ovulation),which decreases the likelihood of the fertilization of an egg by a sperm.